snehanar/snehanar.github.io/_pages/about.md

 image: IMG_1642.jpg
 ---

-I’m a PhD student in the [Technology and Social Behavior](http://tsb.northwestern.edu/) program at [Northwestern University](http://www.northwestern.edu/).
+I’m a PhD candidate in the [Technology and Social Behavior](http://tsb.northwestern.edu/) program at [Northwestern University](http://www.northwestern.edu/).
 My research is focused on newcomer mobilization and socialization in decentralized volunteer communities such as Wikipedia, and fan wikis.

 I am advised by [Aaron Shaw](http://aaronshaw.org/), and am a member of the [Community Data Science Collective](https://communitydata.cc/).